Courts, Jurisdiction, and Procedure Courses

 Immigration Law

 This course explores the U.S. immigration system.
-The course will focus on the federal laws and policies that regulate the admission and exclusion of immigrants.
-Topics covered will include: the visa system, deportation and removal, the law of asylum, the role of the states in regulating migrants, and proposed reforms to the immigration system.
+It will focus on the federal laws and policies that regulate the admission and exclusion of immigrants.
+Topics covered will include: the visa system, deportation and removal, forms of relief from deportation, the law of asylum, immigration enforcement and detention, and proposed reforms to the immigration system.
 The course will also consider how immigration law connects to both constitutional law and foreign policy.
 This class has a final exam.
 Participation may be considered in final grading.

 Previously: